 Narra-note 3: At the funeral, at the funeral feast, one member of the family, Keiko, reveals a common prejudice – “they’re not normal” – about people who were mentally ill and admitted in a mental hospital.
 She furthermore uses that misconception to add guilt to the sadness Yoko, Itsuki’s mother, feels.

-Cine-note 1: Mitsuo’s home-coming scene is truly touching and might be one the strongest scenes of 2016.
+Cine-note 1: Mitsuo’s home-coming scene is truly touching and might indeed be one the strongest scenes of 2016.
 The cinematographical aspect that enforces the power of this scene concerns the subtle use of the handy cam, which enforces the documentary feel of the scene and gives the framed emotions its spontaneous character.
 Later, the residence of Mitsuo in a mental hospital is said to be a disadvantage at court.

 Cine-note 2: Japanese cinematography is characterized by its preference of using long temporal shots to built narratives.
-While the second part of the narrative features long temporal shots, The Sower, in our opinion, the beginning of the narrative provides more faster cinematography with its concatenation of shorter shots.
+While the second part of the narrative features long temporal shots, The Sower, in our opinion, in the beginning of the narrative provides more faster cinematography with its concatenation of shorter shots.

 Cine-Note 3: The cinematography, by close-ups for instance, also pays attention to the facial expressions of the main characters, underlining the emotional reactions of the characters on certain situations.